mmp/pbrt-v3/README.md

 * For command-line builds on Linux and OS X, once you have cmake installed, create a new directory for the build, change to that directory, and run `cmake [path to pbrt-v3]`.
 A Makefile will be created in that current directory.
-Run `make -j4`, and pbrt, the obj2pbrt and imgtool utilities, and an executable that runs pbrt's unit tests will be built.
+Run `make -j8`, to build pbrt, the obj2pbrt and imgtool utilities, and an executable that runs pbrt's unit tests.
 * To make an XCode project file on OS X, run `cmake -G Xcode [path to pbrt-v3]`.
 * Finally, on Windows, the cmake GUI will create MSVC solution files that you can load in MSVC.